wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

 <strong>Data Scientists</strong> work on AI models using Data Science tools such as Notebooks written in PySpark for Machine Learning.
 The intelligence created can be custom tags that extend generic LLM (Large Language Models) created by others for NLP (Natural Language Processing) and other AI (Artificial Intelligence) capabilities.

-Data Scientists are the ones who add embeddings tags within databases to enhance LLMs with custom data.
+Data Scientists use Synapse Data Science to add embedding tags within vector databases to enhance LLMs with custom data.

 ### Additional roles: